alschroe/AzureIoTHack/00_raspberrypi_setup.md

 SSH is the Secure Shell Protocol and used to securely connect to another device over an unsecure network.
 VNC stands for Virtual Network Computing and will allow you to view the Desktop of your Pi on your local machine, so you do not need to connect the Pi to a desktop monitor etc.
 1. Let's start by downloading the Raspberry Pi OS from [here](https://www.raspberrypi.org/downloads.../).
 When installing it you will be asked to choose the correct Operating System.
 Click *CHOOSE OS* and select *Raspberry Pi OS (recommended)*
 1. Insert the micro SD card into your local machine.
+If you have used the SD card before, make sure to format it.
 1. Under *SD Card* click *CHOOSE SD CARD* and make sure you select the right storage space that represents your micro SD card.
 1. After that hit *WRITE*.
 This will flash the OS to your micro SD card.
-It might take a moment.
-After that hit *CONTINUE*
+This will take a moment.
+After that hit *CONTINUE*.
 1. Now we want to set up our SSH connection, network connection and the remote desktop connection.
 There are other options to this.
 But ours will be fast, uncomplicated and replicable in real world cases.
-In the folder [raspberrypi_rd](../raspberrypi_setup/raspberrypi_rd) in this repo you will find three files.
+In the folder [raspberrypi_ssh](../raspberrypi_setup/raspberrypi_ssh) in this repo you will find three files.
 The *wpa_supplicant.conf* file contains all the information your Pi needs to connect to your home network.
 Open it and enter your network name and password.
 Don't forget to save the changes.
-The other files are called *SSH* and *VNC* - without file extension.
-This files will automatically enable SSH and VNC on your Pi.
+The other file is called *SSH* - without file extension.
+This files will automatically enable SSH on your Pi.
-    > Be aware that having SSH and VNC activated opens two ports on your Pi.
-In a productive scenario this is not ideal.
-If you insist on remote desktop options in production make yourselfs familiar with SSH X11 Forwarding.
 1. You will need to very shortly remove the micro SD card and insert it again into your local machine.
-Then access the boot folder on your micro SD card and paste the three files in them.
-After that find the file */etc/hostname* in the boot folder.
-We want to change it, in case you are running multiple Pis in the same network.
-Currently the file should only contain the default hostname *raspberrypi*.
-Change it to something unique, take a note of the new hostname and save the changes.
+Then access the boot folder on your micro SD card and paste the two files in them.
 1. Eject the SD card securely.
 1. Instert the micro SD card into your Raspberry Pi.
 1. Connect your Pi to a power resource.
 Let it stew for a moment - maybe grab a coffee.
 1. Open PuTTY - you installed it in the beginning.
-    1. Under *Host Name (or IP addess)* enter ```YOURHOSTNAME.local```.
+    1. Under *Host Name (or IP addess)* enter ```raspberrypi.local```.
     1. Under *Port* ```22``` should already be entered, if not do so.
     1. Lastly select *Open*
+        > At this moment you will get a popup asking if you are sure this is your device.
+And this is a good question.
+So it is a Raspberry Pi on your network but if you are sharing the network with another colleague who is currently doing the same Hackathon it could be their Pi.
+There is just no way to know...
+Coordinate with your colleagues in this case.
     1. You should be prompted for login.
 The default login is **pi** and the default password is **raspberry**.
 1. Now you are able to work on the Pi via shell.
 The first thing we want to do is changing the default password.
 Type in:
     ```bash
     sudo raspi-config
     ```
     The Configuration Tool will open up and show you a bunch of options.
-    Select *1 Change User Password | Change password for the 'pi' user* by hitting enter while it is highlighted.
+    Select *1 Change User Password* by hitting enter while it is highlighted.
 Make sure to remember your password.
 1. In the same Configuration Tool we now want to set the resolution of your Pi.
 Navigate to *7 Advanced Options* and hit enter.
 Than select *A5 Resolution* and there the screen resolution of your choosing.
+Select *OK*.
+1. After this we want to change the Hostname.
+Navigate to *2 Network Options* and than *N1 Hostname*.
+Make again sure to remember your hostname.
-Select *OK* and after that - in the main overview of the Configuration Tool - select *Finish* to exit the tool by using the tab key on your keyboard.
+1. Last navigate to *5 Interfacing Options* and from there to *P3 VNC*.
+Enabling this option will help us set up our remote monitor in the next steps.
+Back in the main overview of the Configuration Tool - select *Finish* to exit the tool by using the tab key on your keyboard.
+    > Be aware that having SSH and VNC activated opens two ports on your Pi.
+In a productive scenario this is not ideal.
+If you insist on remote desktop options in production make yourselfs familiar with SSH X11 Forwarding.
 1. If you are being asked to reboot the Pi, select *Yes*.
 If not type the following back in the shell:
     ```bash
     sudo reboot
     ```
 1. Now you need to install one more tool - a VNC Viewer.
 Download it from [here](https://www.realvnc.com/en/connect/download/viewer/) and install it.
 We did not do this in the beginning, since not everyone will have chosen the remote desktop option.
-1. Enter ```raspberrypi``` in the text field.
+1. Enter ```YOUR NEW HOSTNAME``` in the text field.
 An authentication window should pop up.
 Enter the *Username* ```pi``` and your previously changed *Passowrd*.
 Select *OK* and you will have a remote desktop connection to your Pi.
 </details> <br>
     <br>
     <br>